 Certain problems or errors might occur as you complete an absentee ballot envelope, such as a miss-matched or missing signature.
 Luckily, most of those problems or mistakes can have solutions.
-You can file a statement regarding the solution with your Board of Elections.
+You can file a statement regarding the solution with your Board of Election.
 If the defect found in your envelope is curable, the board of elections will notify you.

 Absentee Voting in South Dakota

 So far, this article has covered the standard rules of the absentee vote, which are applicable for almost every state.
 It will now look into South Dakota's absentee voting procedure.
-From registration to casting, everything is discussed step by step below-
+From registration to casting, everything is discussed step by step below:

 Ensure that you have done your voter registration on S.D.'s portal.
 If you are not sure whether or not you are registered, please check to confirm your registration in S.D.'s voter information portal.

-Step Two: Download a fillable pdf copy of the Absentee Ballot
+Step Two: Download a fillable pdf copy of the absentee ballot